For those who rely on mobile internet, it can be very important to have this information before you head out to a new location.

 Coverage? (available for iOS and Android) allows you to overlay regional resolution versions of the carriers’ maps so you can create a personalized coverage map for the carriers you travel with and the minimum coverage type (LTE, 4G, 3G, 2G, roaming) you seek.

 The maps are stored on device after downloading the app, so you don’t need to have coverage to find out which direction to head when you can’t find a signal.
 It’s also useful for planning your next stop.

 Crowdsourced Coverage Maps:

-Of course, just because a carrier claims they have coverage, doesn’t mean you’ll be able to find it.
-There are some wonderful resources out there that aggregate crowdsourced actual signal and speed reports and create a coverage map based on what is really possible in certain locations.
+Of course, just because a carrier claims they have coverage, that doesn’t mean you’ll be able to find it.
+There are some wonderful resources out there that aggregate crowdsourced signal and speed reports and create a coverage map based on what other customers are actually seeing in certain locations.

 - OpenSignal - http://www.opensignal.com and an iOS & Android app of the same name.

 - RootMetrics - http://www.rootmetrics.com/us/ and they also have an iOS and Android app called ‘CoverageMap’.